printicus/Klicky-Changer/Configs/Slicers.md

 ```
 M106 S0
 T[next_extruder]
-G91
-G0 Z{-5+layer_height}
-G90
 ```

-This will stop the PCF for the toolchange, so it will not interfere with the temp stabilization, generate a toolchange command and after the toolchange will move the tool to the correct Z for the respective layer.
-That ```-5``` shoud reflect the amount of Z move done by the toolchange, according to the tool config tool call macro
+This will stop the PCF for the toolchange, so it will not interfere with the temp stabilization, and generate a toolchange command.
+The slicer does start the fan after the toolchange.